top of page

 $40/each (email caitlin@filterphoto.org with a copy of your Student ID to register)

-Participants sign up for twenty-minute face-to-face reviews and receive candid feedback about their images, as well as information on getting their work exhibited and published.
+Participants sign up for twenty-minute face-to-face portfolio reviews and receive constructive feedback, as well as information on getting their work exhibited and published.
+Reviews are for emerging and established photo-based artists looking to gain insight into their work and to expand their professional network.

 Location: